Call and get expert advice from our team of specialist birth injury solicitors. Find out if you can claim compensation.

 Following birth, the baby should be monitored for any complications such as low blood sugar (hypoglycemia) and jaundice (sometimes referred to as Kernicterus), which may also require further medical intervention.

-Your claim for gestational diabetes can also act as an important step in ensuring other parents and baby’s do not suffer from the same negligent care that you did.
+Your claim for gestational diabetes can also act as an important step in ensuring other families do not suffer from the same negligent care that you did.
 A claim for compensation may encourage NHS and private hospitals to take active steps to avoid future negligence from occurring.

-As specialist gestational diabetes compensation lawyers, Blackwater Law understand the importance of your claim.
-Our medical negligence solicitors have extensive experience in advising clients in relation to a wide ranging of birthing and maternity incidents sustained by mothers and children during pregnancy, or post labour.
+Blackwater Law understands the importance of your claim.
+Our medical negligence solicitors have extensive experience in advising clients in relation to wide-ranging birthing and maternity incidents sustained by mothers and children during pregnancy, or post labour.

 Our team is accredited as one of the leading teams of medical negligence lawyers in the South East, by the Legal 500, a ranking of the UK’s top law firms in various specialist legal areas.